s-shev/TransferRoom.POC.EPL.Squads/docs/high-level-design.md

   - Demo: [https://epl-squads-24-25-poc.onrender.com/](https://epl-squads-24-25-poc.onrender.com/)

 - **Note:**
-  - Free plan may cause backend to "sleep" when idle; first API call may be slow or time out.
+  - Free plan may cause backend to "sleep" when idle; first API call may be slow or fail due to time out.

 ---